AlbertSuarez/resume/README.md

 # Resume

-My resume written in LaTeX
+Albert Suarez's resume written in LaTeX

-You can download it [here](https://github.com/AlbertSuarez/resume/raw/master/resume.pdf).
+You can download it [here](http://albertsuarez.me/resume/pdf/resume.pdf).